gpstar81/GPStar-proton-pack/ARDUINO.md

 The WavTrigger library must be downloaded from the project GitHub page.
 Download the code as a zip use the `Sketch -> Add .ZIP Library` option to import the downloaded file.
 [https://github.com/robertsonics/WAV-Trigger-Arduino-Serial-Library](https://github.com/robertsonics/WAV-Trigger-Arduino-Serial-Library)

+## +++ IMPORTANT +++
-Documented on both the Proton Pack and Neutron Wand code at the top of each file, is instructions on modifying the wavTrigger.h for each application.
+Documented on both the Proton Pack and Neutron Wand code at the top of each file, is instructions on modifying the wavTrigger.h file. **You will need to open the wavTrigger.h file and comment out the neccessary #define required for the Proton Pack or Neutrona Wand**

+**(see For compiling code on the Arduino Mega or Nano below for more information)**.

 The **wavTrigger.h** file can be located in your `Arduino/Libraries/<wav trigger folder>` (MacOS) or `C:\Arduino\Libraries` (Windows).
-See the special notes below for compiling the sketches for each of the Arduino boards.## For compiling code on the Arduino Mega:You need to enable `__WT_USE_SERIAL_3__` by uncommenting this line in **wavTrigger.h**.
+See the special notes below for compiling the sketches for each of the Arduino boards.## For compiling code on the Arduino Mega:You need to enable `__WT_USE_SERIAL_3__` by uncommenting this line inside the **wavTrigger.h** file.
 Be sure to comment out any other serial class option previously in use.
 Note that you will need to confirm this value if you switch between compiling for the Arduino Nano.

 ![WavTrigger Serial Class for Arduino Mega](images/wt_serial_mega.png)

 ## For compiling code on the Arduino Nano:

-You need to enable `__WT_USE_ALTSOFTSERIAL__` by uncommenting this line in **wavTrigger.h**.
+You need to enable `__WT_USE_ALTSOFTSERIAL__` by uncommenting this line inside the **wavTrigger.h** file.
 Be sure to comment out any other serial class option previously in use.
 Note that you will need to confirm this value if you switch between compiling for the Arduino Mega.

 **NOTE: Before uploading to the Arduino Nano, be sure to either disconnect the wand from the pack or otherwise disconnect the TX/RX connections as these will interfere with the USB interface when still connected to the Arduino Mega in the pack.**